 This subject is the opportunity for students to put all of their art, programming and design skills that they have gained throughout the course, combined with their project management skills, into a final project.
 All streams work together as a continuation of the approved proof of concept, in an environment that simulates the complete development process.
 This results in the final delivery of a polished game or interactive experience which has the potential to be market ready.
+For students enrolled in or after August 2018, this assessment has been expanded to include all information previously found in Proof of Concept to allow for a more streamlined approach.
+Students who enrolled in August 2017 will still work with Major Production as described.

-- Demonstrate acquired skills in project development from initial conception to completed product. - You will learn how to adapt the scope and focus of your project throughout development. - Develop critical thinking skills and the ability to reflect on your own work and the work of others in an unbiased manner.
+- Demonstrate acquired skills in project development from initial conception to completed product. - You will learn how to adapt the scope and focus of your project throughout development.

+• Develop critical thinking skills and the ability to reflect on your own work and the work of others in an unbiased manner.